The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Numerical Results and Discussion

 As before, we first present the temperature dependence of the effective running coupling for $\mathrm{QQq}$ as shown in the left of Fig. \ref{fig12}, where $\eta=0, T_c=0.1245\,\mathrm{GeV}$.
 The rapidity dependence of the effective running coupling is shown in the right of Fig. \ref{fig12}, where $T=0.1245\,\mathrm{GeV}$.
 Their temperature and rapidity values reach up to the maximum values for which $\mathrm{QQq}$ can exist, $T \in [0, 0.1435]\,(\eta=0)$, $\eta \in [0, 0.751]\,(T=0.1245\,\mathrm{GeV})$.
 As shown in the two figures, the temperature and rapidity dependence of the effective running coupling for $\mathrm{QQq}$ is essentially consistent with that of $\mathrm{Q\Bar{Q}}$.
 The higher the temperature and rapidity, the lower the effective running coupling curve.
 Furthermore, the distance at which $\mathrm{QQq}$ reaches maximum coupling is almost identical to the screening distance.

 We focus on the maximum effective coupling constant of $\mathrm{QQq}$, with the maximum effective coupling constant of $\mathrm{QQq}$ in relation to $\mathrm{Q\Bar{Q}}$ displayed as the function of $T/T_c$ and $\eta/\eta_c$ in Fig. \ref{fig13}.
 And the screening distances for $\mathrm{QQq}$ and $\mathrm{Q\Bar{Q}}$ is shown in Fig. \ref{fig14}.
-The graphs indicate that the maximum coupling constant of $\mathrm{QQq}$ quickly reduces with an increase in temperature or rapidity, and it consistently remains much lower than that of effective $\mathrm{Q\Bar{Q}}$, showing a greater sensitivity to both temperature and rapidity.
+The graphs indicate that the maximum coupling constant of $\mathrm{QQq}$ quickly reduces with an increase in temperature or rapidity, and it consistently remains much lower than that of $\mathrm{Q\Bar{Q}}$, showing a greater sensitivity to both temperature and rapidity.
 However, $\mathrm{QQq}$ is subject to a limit from the maximum $(T, \eta)$, and its graph ends as the maximum effective coupling constant begins to level off.
 Similarly, the screening distance for $\mathrm{QQq}$ is invariably shorter than that of $\mathrm{Q\Bar{Q}}$, but it diminishes more quickly.
-Additionally, since $\mathrm{QQq}$ is always within the descending region, its trend of reduction with rapidity is consistently less intense than with temperature.